11 Reasons Why Developers Should Use LT Browser

 You can quickly test your website responsiveness for portable touch devices using the Mouse pointer feature of the LT Browser.
 It enables you to switch to the touch mode and navigate through your device in the same way you were using the touch feature on a real mobile device.

 A front-end developer’s job relies on multiple tools that act as a helping friend during the testing.
-LT Browser is developed to cater to the needs of web developers and testers.
+LT Browser is truly a browser for developers and testers.
 Not only a tool but being an independent browser gives it the power and efficiency that speeds up the development process.
 It provides you the browser facilities along with a debugger, testing platform, and much more.
 The browser supports bug sharing with tens of integrations, making it a one-stop solution for the developers, designers, testers, and product managers.

 The LT Browser was recently listed on the Product Hunt platform, and people shared their own experiences with the browser in comments.
 I highly recommend visiting the LT Browser Product Hunt page and writing down your own experiences in this post’s comment section.
 It will help the community gain a broader view of the browser.